trixi-framework/TrixiParticles.jl/docs/src/gpu.md

 ode = semidiscretize(semi, tspan, data_type=ROCArray)
 ```
 Then, we can run the simulation as usual.
-All data is transferred to the GPU during initialization and all loop over particles
+All data is transferred to the GPU during initialization and all loops over particles
-and neighbors are launched as GPU kernels.
+and neighbors will be launched as GPU kernels.
-Data is only copied to the CPU for saving VTK files with the [`SolutionSavingCallback`](@ref).
+Data is only copied to the CPU for saving VTK files via the [`SolutionSavingCallback`](@ref).